kristoffer-tungland/RevitTestRunner/.github/README.md

 - Publishes version-specific NuGet packages to the public NuGet.org feed
 - Only triggered when creating a GitHub release
 - Runs in parallel for each Revit version

+## Test Execution Strategy

+### Framework Tests (Included in CI/CD)
+- Tests the test adapter framework itself
+- Unit tests for discovery, execution, and communication logic
+- Does not require Revit installation

+### Revit Integration Tests (Excluded from CI/CD)
+- Located in `MyRevitTestsXunit` project
+- Uses `[RevitFact]` attributes and requires Autodesk Revit installation
+- **Excluded from CI/CD** using `--filter "FullyQualifiedName!~MyRevitTestsXunit"`
+- Should be run locally on developer machines with Revit installed

+### Why Exclude Revit Tests?
+- GitHub Actions runners don't have Autodesk Revit installed
+- Revit requires a GUI environment and specific licensing
+- These tests are designed for local development and manual validation

 ## Required Secrets